🔄 This website is actively being updated - More info will be available soon

 Double-validated consensus: Posts agreed upon twice across independent verification runs.

-Covering 7 distinct categories: sarcastic critique, implied misconduct, absurdity as critique, legitimate scientific practice, genuine praise, genuine critique, and neutral query.
+Covering 5 distinct categories: sarcastic critique, genuine critique, genuine praise, neutral query, and procedural statement.

 Example Posts: